python-tls/tls/README.rst

 specifying what a valid message looks like (rather than the steps you need to take to parse it).
 By saying what the protocol looks like, instead of how to parse it, you can more easily recognize and discard invalid inputs.
-This project uses ``construct`` library for parsing TLS messages.
+This project uses the ``construct`` library for parsing TLS messages.

 At the time of writing this, this project can parse most TLS messages (that don't need any encryption, at least), and construct bytes out of these structured messages.

-When we talk about processing we’re talking about answering the second question.
+When we talk about processing, we’re talking about answering the second question.
 This project will use explicit state machines for the processing of TLS messages (and thus, handshake).
 An explicit state machine makes processing much simpler by specifying all the valid states and transitions and inputs that